sesam-community/training-connector/README.md

     templates/

 ```

+## General instruction when editing files.

+You should not change the json files within the templates folder locally.
+The `manifest.json` file you can change locally to reflect which datatypes you want generated in your Sesam subscription when doing your development.

 ## Exercises
 1. Collect the product data from Tripletex
 2. Insert a new Tripletex product (you will need to repost and edit an entity to do this)